tomerlichtash/mels-loop/public/content/docs/mels-hack-the-missing-bits/index.en.md

         would make it overflow.
         The carry would add one to the operation code, changing it to the next one in the instruction set:
+                        (Lines 175-177, 194-201)

-If incrementing the address span overflowed into the opcode span, then the bit order between them is established:
+If incrementing the address span overflows into the opcode span, then the bit order between them is established:

             CCCXAAANNN
         MSB <----------> LSB